Take Full Advantage of Veteran Tuition Discounts at CMC

 Get Tuition Discounts for Veterans, Spouses and Dependents

-1. A complete CMC application for admissions indicating your military affiliation under the "Veteran Military Service" section of the Application.
+1. Submit a complete CMC application for admission, indicating your military affiliation in the “Veteran Military Service” section of the application.

 Why Should A Veteran Choose Colorado Mountain College?